On the Street: Commercial performance

-"On the Street" sold 5,728 downloads on its opening day in Japan and debuted atop the March 3, 2023 issue of Oricon daily Digital Singles Chart.
+"On the Street" sold 5,728 downloads on its opening day in Japan and debuted atop the March 3, 2023 issue of Oricon's daily Digital Singles Chart.
 It ranked at number two on its second day with a further 1,316 downloads sold.
 Despite being released partway through an ongoing tracking week (February 27–March 5, 2023), the song debuted at number two on the weekly issue of the Digital chart dated March 13, having sold 7,702 cumulative copies during its first three days of availability.
 According to Billboard Japan, the song was the second most-downloaded track of the week and J-Hope reentered the domestic Artist 100 chart at number 79.

 J-Hope earned his first top-40 entry in the UK, while Cole earned his ninth, following "On the Street"'s debut at number 37 on the UK Singles Chart.
 This made him the highest-charting Korean soloist in the history of the chart, surpassing previous record-holder bandmate Jungkook who peaked at number 41 with Charlie Puth on "Left and Right"; J-Hope is the first member of BTS to reach the top-40 as a soloist.
 The song was the second most-downloaded track of its release week and the second best-selling single overall.

 In the United States, "On the Street" debuted at number 60 on the Billboard Hot 100, marking J-Hope's fourth and highest entry on the chart; he previously peaked at number 81 with "Chicken Noodle Soup" in 2019.
 It was the second best-selling song of the week in the country and J-Hope reentered the Artist 100 at number 31.
 The song also debuted on the corresponding issues of the Billboard Global 200 and Global Excl.
 US charts, dated March 18, 2023, at number 16.